corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 There's no special syntax for declaring parameter defaults, no question about whether default expressions run at declaration time or invocation time, and no special representation in `fn` types.

-`Default` is just a trait and function calls stay uneventful.
+`Default` is just a trait, and function calls remain untouched.

 Defaults are now usable independently of the function: